-Indeed, thermography has not been shown to be effective as a standalone test for either breast cancer screening or diagnosis in detecting early stage breast cancer.
+Thermography has not been shown to be effective as a standalone test for breast cancer screening and detecting early-stage breast cancer.

 The FDA regulates the medical devices used for breast cancer screening.

-Thermography has only been cleared by the FDA as an “adjunctive” tool—meaning for use alongside a primary test like mammography.
-Patients who undergo a thermography test alone should not be reassured of the findings because the device was not cleared to be used other than with another testing method like mammography.
-(You can learn more about mammography—including how it works and how to find a certified facility—on the FDA’s website.)
+Thermography devices have only been cleared by the FDA as an “adjunctive” tool, referring to use alongside a primary screening test like mammography.
+Patients who undergo a thermography test alone should not be reassured of the findings because the device was not cleared to be used without another testing method like mammography.
+(For more about mammography, including how it works and how to find a certified facility, visit Mammography: What You Need to Know.)

-Moreover, some websites claim that thermography can find breast cancer years before it would be detected through other methods and have unproven claims about improved detection of cancer in dense breasts.
-The FDA is aware of no evidence that supports these claims.
+Moreover, some websites claim thermography can find breast cancer years before it would be detected through other methods, and they have unproven claims about improved detection of cancer in dense breasts using thermography.
+The FDA is not aware of any evidence that supports these claims.

 Advice for Patients Getting Breast Cancer Screening

-Some women have sought out thermography because it is painless and doesn’t require exposure to radiation.
+Some women have sought out thermography because it is painless and does not require exposure to radiation.

-If you’re worried about how a mammogram feels, talk to your health care provider about what you can expect.
-A mammogram can be uncomfortable for the person being screened because it briefly presses down on the breast to flatten out the breast tissue and increase the clarity of the X-ray image.
-(You can learn more about what to expect during a mammogram on the FDA’s website.)
+If you are worried about how a mammogram feels, talk to your health care professional about what you can expect.
+A mammogram can be uncomfortable for the person being screened because it briefly presses on the breast to spread the breast tissue and increase the clarity of the X-ray image.
+(For more about what to expect during a mammogram, visit Mammography.)

-Also talk to your health care provider if you have specific questions about mammography, including questions about when and how frequently you should be screened.
-As a rule, you should also call your health care provider if you notice any change in either of your breasts such as a lump, thickening or nipple leakage, or changes in how the nipple looks.
+Also talk to your health care professional if you have specific questions about mammography, including questions about when and how frequently you should be screened.
+As a rule, also call your health care professional if you notice any change in either of your breasts such as a lump, area of thickening of or leakage from the nipple, or changes in how the nipple looks.